AgroMo-GINOP23215/AgroShine/README.md

-# AgroShine - The first attempt to visualize the BBGC-MuSo model throught RBBGCMuso
+# AgroShine - The first attempt to visualize the Biome-BGCMuSo model throught RBBGCMuso

 ## Introduction